 Three races into the season and current champion Marquez has claimed one win to Viñales’ two, yet the Doctor, Valentino Rossi is at the top of table with 56 points.
 With the Spanish Grand Prix looming large Rossi will be looking to repeat his win last year so must be reckoning his name could be in the frame yet again.
 Marquez will obviously have something to say about that in front of his home crowd, but Maverick Viñales is sure to be there or thereabouts too so it feels like any of the front three could take the top step of the podium.
 As ever the racing in MotoGP is as close as it can get.

 After a race to the wire finish last year, four times World Champion Greg Hancock takes to the track to defend his title and aim for a fifth which would firmly cement his name in the pantheon of the greats who have ridden the cinders.
-With 2017 declared to be his speedway swansong, all eyes will be on the much loved and highly respected American to see if he does indeed have one more title left in him.
+There’s no doubt that all eyes will be on the much loved and highly respected American to see if he does indeed have another title left in him.
 Alongside Greg there are another two riders we’ve got a close eye on.
 First up is Russian Emil Sayfutdinov.
 Emil who is the youngest ever rider to win a Grand Prix, was forced to pull out of the World Championship due to an injury in August 2013.
 2017 will mark a long-awaited return of this precious talent to the championship.
 Next up is Matej Zagar who will certainly have all eyes on him as he is the local lad and will doubtless be looking to open his account at the opening event of the season in his homeland Slovenia.

 Shane ‘Shakey Byrne’ is defending his fifth title and aiming to add to his record breaking tally but it won’t be easy.
 The JG Speedfit Kawasakis of Haslam and Ellison have started the season on a roll with wins in the first three rounds at Outlon Park, Donnington and Brands so Shakey and his Ducati have got some catching up to do.
 Taking a win at Oulton Park has allowed him to open his account in earnest so the race is well and truly on in BSB Superbikes.